kogosoftwarellc/open-api/README.md

 middleware _after_ defaults, coercion, and validation middleware (added by `express-openapi`) but _before_ middleware defined in operations.
 This property inherits from all previous properties.
+* `'x-express-openapi-inherit-additional-middleware': false` - Prevents middleware
+added in a parent scope with `x-express-openapi-additional-middleware`.
+This extension works from the methodDoc up to the apiDoc, as opposed to the apiDoc down to the methodDoc.
+The effect is that using this extension in the methodDoc would prevent that method from receiving any additional middleware defined in parent scopes.
+You can use this extension in any scope (methodDoc, pathDoc, or apiDoc) and the result i the same.
 * `'x-express-openapi-disable-middleware': true` - Disables all middleware.
 * `'x-express-openapi-disable-coercion-middleware': true` - Disables coercion middleware.
 * `'x-express-openapi-disable-defaults-middleware': true` - Disables